RedisLabs/redislabs-docs/content/rs/concepts/rebalancing-shard-placement.md

 differ between nodes, the system understands that the nodes are on different racks or zones.
 This added configuration can help place shards for better protection against rack or zone failures.
-When rack and zone protection is enabled, Redis Enterprise Software cluster ensures master and slave shards are never placed in the same rack or zone.
+When rack and zone protection is enabled, Redis Enterprise Software cluster makes sure that master and slave shards are never placed in the same rack or zone.
 This means if an entire node or rack fails and takes out a few nodes of the cluster, Redis Enterprise can continue to function without downtime as